POVERTY, INEQUALITY AND SOCIAL PROTECTION

-The socio-economic survey conducted revealed the following categories of the people to be vulnerable and excluded within the district as indicated in table 39.
+The socio-economic survey conducted revealed the following categories of the people to be vulnerable and excluded within the Municipality as indicated in Table 1.28.

-- There is discrimination between the vulnerable group and the non-vulnerable group e.g. the views of the women and children are not considered at public meetings during decision making
+• There is discrimination between the vulnerable group and the non-vulnerable group e.g. the views of the women and children are sometimes not considered at public meetings during decision making

 Though women play important role in the rural economy, they are discriminated against by society when it comes to decision-making, formal education as well as employment in the Municipality.
 They still suffer vulnerability and exclusion.

 For instance, there is low representation of women at the district level.
 There is high illiteracy rate among women in the Municipality and this has affected their chances of being employed in the formal sector- an indication of poverty and vulnerability.
 The perception of the society towards women is also a major factor contributing to women discrimination in the Municipality.
 Generally, women in the Municipality are not empowered to be involved in decision-making and other issues that affect them.
 This situation has serious implication for women welfare and general development of the Municipality.